 Long before social distancing was a requirement, many of us routinely sought escape from civilization.
-Two ways to achieve this, overlanding and off-grid camping have exploded in popularity over the last decade.
-While it’s nice to get away from your home, going off-grid doesn’t have to mean eschewing all the comforts of it.
-With a proper rooftop tent, you can have access to a plush, go-anywhere sleep space that’s almost as comfortable as your bedroom back home.
+Two ways to achieve this, overlanding and off-grid camping, have exploded in popularity over the last decade.
+While it’s nice to get away from your home, going off-grid doesn’t have to mean removing all its comforts.
+With a proper rooftop tent, you can have access to a relaxing, go-anywhere sleep space that’s nearly as comfortable as your bedroom back home.
 Here’s what you need to know before committing to a rooftop tent.

 Spend any time on YouTube, and all the most drool-worthy overlanding rigs seem to boast pricey rooftop tents.
 Their ubiquity makes them seem like a requirement for anyone serious about overlanding.
-If you’re in the market for one, it’s important to understand their pros and cons to determine if they’re right for you.
+If you’re looking for one, it’s important to understand their pros and cons to determine if they’re right for you.